 I spend quite a bit each year on disguising my grey roots.
 I always joke that I’ve no idea what my true hair colour is because nobody’s seen it for years!

 When I was young, it was the lovely reddy gold colour that Ieuan has now but I actually think my real colour now is a dark brown, almost black with the odd grey.

-I recently had the chance to try L’Oreal Paris Magic Retouch Instant Root Concealer Spray and I chose the brown shade to test.
+A while ago I had the chance to try L’Oreal Paris Magic Retouch Instant Root Concealer Spray and I chose the brown shade to test.
 If I had to choose again, I’d select a colour that matches my hair dye rather than my natural hair colour for a better match.

 The product comes in a little spray can which promises enough contents for up to 30 applications.
 The product is also supposed to last until you wash it out.

 The size of the can makes it ideal to slip into your makeup bag or handbag.

 I got the husband to apply the spray for me down my centre parting (cue much shouting of “keep still”) and it took two good blasts of the spray to cover the roots.

 The greys are also a lot less visible with just those couple of sprays.